Khai2002/PLD-Compilateur/compiler/README.md

   You can (should)  change  those values to suit your installation, either by editing the  Makefile and/or adding another .mk file.

+# WSL
+If you are using WSL please run this command for the tests dos2unix ifcc-wrapper.sh